Substances and Particles F-K

-- TNG: "The Best of Both Worlds" - A "heavy graviton beam" was considered and rejected as a weapon against the Borg.
+- TNG: "The Best of Both Worlds" - A "heavy graviton beam" is considered and rejected as a weapon against the Borg.

-- TNG: "Hero Worship" - Graviton waves destroyed the Vico when it was surveying a region of space.
-Reacted with all power output by ships and magnified it.
+- TNG: "Hero Worship" - Graviton waves destroy the Vico when it is surveying a region of space.

-- TNG: "The Nth Degree" - Barclay used a graviton field to alter subspace to take the ship into Cytherian space.
+- TNG: "The Nth Degree" - Barclay uses a graviton field to alter subspace to take the ship into Cytherian space.

-- TNG: "Schisms" - A coherent graviton pulse can neutralize tetryon emissons.
+- TNG: "Schisms" - A coherent graviton pulse can neutralize tetryon emissions.

 - VOY: "The Caretaker" - Generated by Voyager to get out of the Caretaker's beam.

-Artificially generated by crew.
-A simulation of matter using forcefields and holo-imaging technology within a chamber known as a holodeck.
-Under certain circumstances, holomatter can take on all the recognized features of life forms; however, all holomatter disintegrates when removed from the holodeck.
+Holomattersimulation of matter using forcefields and holo-imaging technology within a chamber known as a holodeck.
+Under certain circumstances, holomatter can take on all the recognized features of lifeforms; however, all holomatter disintegrates when removed from the holodeck.